Misakihime21/UE_PlatformGame/README.md

 + ui click sound;
 + background music change;

+ANIMATION
++ the crouching animation: character looking in the wrong side;
++ death animation;
++ animation for the environment damage (Branch False | immune to a damage);
++ after crouching still there is running animation instead of idle.

 ANIMATION:
 - Gideon's running - change AnimBP so he doesn't need Accelerating always;
 - the hanging animation: hands are too wide;
-- the crouching animation: character looking in the wrong side;
-- death animation;
-- on-hit animation instead of LaunchCharacter (immune to a damage);
+- on-hit animation (magic damage instead of collision hit) instead of LaunchCharacter (immune to a damage);
-- animation for the environment damage (Branch False | immune to a damage);
-- magic damage animation instead of collision hit;
-- after crouching still there is running animation instead of idle.

 BUGS